 Walking Can Help You Get To and Maintain a Healthy Weight

 Walking, particularly at a quick pace and doing it regularly, can help you get to and then maintain a healthy weight.
-Yes, you still need to watch what you eat and aim for a healthy diet, but walking can be another tool to help you drop those extra pounds that so easily accumulate around our mid-section as we are nearing menopause.
+Yes, you still need to watch what you eat and aim for a healthy diet, but walking can be another tool to help you drop those extra pounds that so easily accumulate around your mid-section as you are nearing menopause.

 Walking Improves Your Sense of Balance and Coordination